Physiology 001 - Introduction to Human Physiology » Winter 2021 » Lecture Exam 1 (A)

 During a lab experiment, you forgot to label your solution containers.
 You see that red blood cells were placed into an unlabeled solution and they shrunk.
 What can be concluded about the unknown solution?

-A. Its penetrating solute concentration is less than that of a normalcell.
+Its penetrating solute concentration is greater than that of a normalcell

-B. Its nonpenetrating solute concentration is equal to that of a normalcell.
+Its penetrating solute concentration is less than that of a normalcell.

-E. Its penetrating solute concentration is greater than that of a normalcell
+Its nonpenetrating solute concentration is equal to that of a normalcell.

 Question #32